leodido/arsclassica/README.md

     - Predefined **listings environment**

-    - Predefined pseudo-code listings language
+    - Predefined pseudo-code language and style for listings

     - Various utility commands (e.g., `\lwcase` to lowercase the first letter of the word that follows it)